Salmon Research

 Battle Creek Acoustic Telemetry – 2019

 In April 2019, our team tagged 700 Fall-run Chinook salmon parr at the Coleman National Fish Hatchery.
-Amanda’s study looks to compare survival rates between two release sites: at the hatchery and 70 miles down river at Scotty’s Landing.
+Amanda (Agosta) Peterson’s study looked to compare survival rates between two release sites: at the hatchery and 70 miles down river at Scotty’s Landing.
 Past telemetry information has shown the highest mortalities to be within the first 100 miles of travel from the hatchery release site.
 Releasing further down river may potentially decrease mortality by predators during outmigration.

 Natural Origin San Joaquin River Spring-Run Chinook Salmon Telemetry – 2021